Maria Ludovica De Angelis: Beatification

-Her beatification began when the current Superior of the children's hospital, Sister Emilia Paternosto, was told of "divine favor" some had received when praying to Sister Maria Ludovica.
-Paternosto initiated the process of canonization in 1985 and the following year Antonio Quarracino, Archbishop of La Plata, elevated the case to the diocesan level.
-After investigations were completed, the title of Servant of God was conferred upon her in 1990.
-In 1992, after claims by a mother that her daughter with spina bifida was able to walk after intercession from Sister Maria Ludovica, a team of doctors examined the evidence and the Vatican concluded the healing was "scientifically inexplicable".
-In 2001, she was declared to have lived a life of heroic virtue and was granted the title of Venerable by Pope John Paul II.
+Her beatification began when the current superior of the children's hospital, Emilia Paternosto, was told of "divine favor" some had received when praying to De Angelis.
+Paternosto motivated the beatification process in 1985, and the following year the Archbishop of La Plata, Antonio Quarracino, opened the case on the diocesan level, granting De Angelis the title of a Servant of God.

+In 1992, after claims by a mother that her daughter with spina bifida was able to walk after intercession from De Angelis, a team of doctors examined the evidence and the Vatican concluded the healing was "scientifically inexplicable".
+In 2001, De Angelis was declared to have lived a life of heroic virtue and was granted the title of a Venerable by Pope John Paul II.
 On November 18, 2003, the Congregation for the Causes of Saints signed the authenticity of a miracle and John Paul II approved the findings the following month.
-He beatified her on 3 October 2004.
+He beatified De Angelis on 3 October 2004.

-Claims of a second miraculous healing and investigation of the claim began in 2007 and investigation was still on-going in 2010.
+Claims of a second miraculous healing and investigation of the claim began in 2007.